Advocating for Victims of Car Accidents in Washington and California

 Situations where fault is shared may become complex.
 There could be multiple insurance companies involved in obtaining compensation.
 Just because you should be covered by Uber or Lyft’s policies does not mean that obtaining your compensation will be easy.
 Rideshare companies have significant assets and legal teams that work diligently to avoid taking responsibility for injuries whenever possible.

-At Premier Injury Law Firm, we can help you determine who is liable for your accident and help develop a strategy to recover the maximum compensation possible.
+At Justice Through Compensation, we can help you determine who is liable for your accident and help develop a strategy to recover the maximum compensation possible.
 Every Uber and Lyft accident case is unique, and the circumstances in each case will determine who is at fault.
 We will conduct a thorough investigation into your case, interview witnesses, gather any video footage available, and, if necessary, work with an accident reconstruction specialist who can prove that the at-fault driver’s negligence caused the accident.

 Uber and Lyft are rideshare companies that have connected billions of riders with drivers since the companies launched over 10 ten years ago.
 Both riders and drivers benefit from the convenience of on-demand rides, but at least one study found that the arrival of ridesharing was associated with a 2% to 3% increase in the number of car occupants and pedestrians killed in accidents between 2011 and 2016.